 Raymond Reginald Atwood was born at home in Le Mars on Sept.
 12, 1927, the son of Raymond R. and Rosina S. (Bauerly) Atwood.
 He was raised in Le Mars and graduated from Central High School in 1946.
 Following his education, Raymond worked at the family business, Atwood Floral in Le Mars.

 Following the service, Raymond continued his education at Westmar College and earned a bachelor of arts degree in 1951.
-He moved to Marshall where he taught art at the high school level.
-Raymond then relocated to Webster and became a professor of art at Iowa Central College.
+He moved to Marshalltown where he taught art at the high school level.
+Raymond then relocated to Webster City and became a professor of art at Iowa Central College and also taught at Eagle Grove.
 He instructed college students for 23 years.
 During this time, he studied at the University of South Dakota at Vermillion and obtained his master's degree in 1967.

 Raymond was a founder of the Northwest Iowa Genealogical Society and an officer of the Siouxland Mineral Society.

-He is survived by a nephew Richard Brouilette of Wheatland, Mo.; a niece Rosalie (Brouillette) Lade of Campbell, Calif.; 11 grand-nephews, one grand-niece, and 20 great-grandnieces and -grandnephews.
+He is survived by a nephew Richard Brouilette of Wheatland, Mo.; a niece, Rosalie (Brouillette) Lade of Campbell, Calif., a nephew, Marion "Sonny" Athens (husband of Ramonda Athens) of Le Mars; 11 grand-nephews, one grand-niece, and 20 great-grandnieces and -grandnephews.

 The body was cremated and a memorial service will be held in the spring.

 The Mauer-Johnson Funeral Home of Le Mars is in charge of arrangements.